tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/控制台指南/域名添加/配置域名 CNAME_intl_en.md

 ## Notes
 - CNAME resolution is required for both playback domain name and push domain name.
 - Please configure a CNAME record at your domain name resolution service provider.
 For detailed directions, please consult your service provider.
 - The CNAME configuration will take effect in about 15 minutes.
-If you set multiple layers of CNAME, CSS cannot effectively monitor the resolution result, and the actual access conditions shall prevail.
+If you set multiple layers of CNAME, CSS cannot effectively monitor the resolution result.
+You can check if the CNAME is successfully configured when it is accessed.
 - If the CNAME configuration fails to take effect after a prolonged time, please see [CNAME Configuration Troubleshooting](https://intl.cloud.tencent.com/document/product/267/32478).

 ## Prerequisites